 BiCi Co. provides an ideal venue for Center for Latino Progress interns to conduct service learning projects and make a difference.
 Internships at BiCi Co. focus on building skills and employment readiness for participants.

-2017 Hartford Schools Internship Program – The Center for Latino Progress is working with Capital Workforce Partners on the Spring 2017 Hartford Schools Internship Program (HSIP).
-Ten Hartford Public Schools are participating and the program is employing 125 high school juniors and seniors.
-BiCi Co. will be employing several of these interns as mechanic trainees, customer service trainees, and program assistants.
+2017/2018 Hartford Schools Internship Program – The Center for Latino Progress is working with Capital Workforce Partners on the Hartford Schools Internship Program (HSIP).
+Twelve Hartford Public Schools are participating and the program is employing 125 high school juniors and seniors at different Hartford area placements in the Spring.
+The program requires several Fall 2017 professional development meetings and milestones to qualify for the Spring 2018 internship.
+BiCi Co. will be hosting several of these interns as mechanic trainees, customer service trainees, and program assistants.

 Capital Workforce Partners, Construct Your Future Internships – BiCi Co. is a work-site for young adults participating in the Center’s Construct Your Future Program.
 CYF training includes customer service and professional development.
 BiCi Co. provides internships that fit the skills and certifications that the participants obtain.

-Jr. Apprentice Interns – In Spring 2017 BiCi Co. is working with three teen interns as part the the Jr. Apprentice program.
+Jr. Apprentice Interns – BiCi Co. works with teen interns as part the the Jr. Apprentice program.